 - Private benefit doctrine is defined as nonincidental benefits “conferred on disinterested persons that serve private interests,” based on the case of American Campaign Academy v.
 Commissioner, according to attorney Jeramie Fortenberry.
 He explains that “even if a nonprofit has activities that further exempt purposes, it will not qualify for tax exemption if it ultimately serves private interests.”

 - Private inurement is a separate concept.
 “Private benefit is broad enough to encompass anything that would constitute inurement, but extends beyond the organization’s insiders to restrict the provision of inordinate benefits to any private persons, including those who are not related in any way to the organization,” Fortenberry says.
 “In other words, the private benefit prohibition is broader than and subsumes the inurement prohibition.”

-Pursuing Your Career in Nonprofit Management
+Online Courses in Nonprofit Management